cryspen/libcrux/proofs/fstar/extraction-snapshot/PROOFS.md

 - NEEDED: nice way of propagating loop invariants

-- NEEDED: deal with implies in Rust with continuation
+- NEEDED: implies in Rust does not compile to v_implies with continuation

 - For each module, generate a .fst and a .fsti